Research Areas of the Buchwald Group

 The development of methods for the construction of organofluorine compounds is of great importance due to the broad presence of fluorine in pharmaceuticals and agrochemicals.
 Fluorine substitution markedly changes the properties and behavior of the molecule (i.e. lipophilicity, cell membrane permeability, drug potency, and half-life time in the body).
 Thus, significant efforts have been made towards the development of new fluorination systems.

 Catalysts that are derived from earth-abundant materials and display unique reactivity are of interest to the synthetic and the chemistry community as a whole.
-Although copper(I) hydride was discovered in the 1840s and widely applied in organic synthesis since the 1980s, the potential of a catalytic system has not been fully realized, and several reports in the past few years have demonstrated the applicability of this area of work.
-Our laboratory is interested in discovering new processes and applications that are catalyzed by copper(I) hydride complexes.
+Although copper(I) hydride (CuH) was discovered in the 1840s and widely applied in organic synthesis since the 1980s, the potential of a catalytic system has not been fully realized.
+We have recently discovered that copper(I) hydride (CuH) complexes can undergo migratory insertion (hydrocupration) with relatively unactivated olefins.